 Satellite dishes, transmitters, television antennas, radio antennas, or other receiving devices require ARC approval.
-Satellite dishes over 18 inches in diameter are not permitted without ARC approval.
 Exposed conduit and cabling must be painted to blend with the roof or siding to which they are attached.
 The location of the receiving device must be inconspicuous, installed in a location not readily visible from the street, and may require landscape screening.